Medicare Part A is the “H” in OASDHI. Medicare is a four-part program; Part A, B, C and D.

 Medicare Part A covers:

 Part B covers doctors’ services and outpatient medical services and supplies, with enrollment being optional.
 Medicare Part C Advantage Plans offer broader benefits, eliminating the need for a Medigap policy.
-Part D provides prescription drug coverage.
+Part D provides prescription drug coverage and includes four phases of cost-sharing: deductible, initial coverage, coverage gap, and catastrophic coverage.

 TRICARE and CHAMPUS offer health care for active duty military personnel, retirees, survivors, and their families, with options like TRICARE Prime, Extra, and Standard.
 These programs are also supplemented by SGLI for life insurance benefits for active and retired military personnel.